 I didn’t know that we would have adventures across the world together.

 I didn’t know that he would be the one supporting me through every crazy idea I’ve ever had.

 I didn’t know that he would still be my best friend 32 years later.

-And I didn’t know that today, September 15, 2020, we would be celebrating our 25th wedding anniversary amid a worldwide pandemic, trapped in our home because of smoke from crazy wildfires.
+And I didn’t know that, today, we would be celebrating our 25th wedding anniversary amid a worldwide pandemic.

 Has it been perfect these last 25 years?
 Of course not.
 Relationships never are.

 I want to kill him when he snores, and he literally can’t find anything that’s right in front of his face.

 And this 24/7 togetherness since we now both work from home?
 It definitely has its challenges.